fbielejec/fbielejec.github.io/_posts/2026-06-03-btc-regime-detection-drawdown-hmm.md

 # <a name="intro"/> Introduction

-Perhaps a truism but markets behave differently in different regimes: a momentum strategy that prints in 2021 stops working in mid-2022.
+Perhaps a truism but markets behave differently in different regimes: a momentum strategy that works in 2021 stops working in mid-2022.
 <!-- A short basis trade that's safe through a chop blows up at the first 30% week. -->
 If you want a principled label for "what kind of market is this, right now" evaluated systematically then the obvious tool is a [Hidden Markov Model](https://en.wikipedia.org/wiki/Hidden_Markov_model).
 <!-- The hard part isn't the HMM. -->